HomeStatesConnecticut

 How much does solar cost in Connecticut in 2026?

-The average installation cost in Connecticut is approximately $2.8/W, or $22,400 for an 8 kW system.
-The federal 25D ITC expired Dec 31, 2025, so net cost before any remaining state incentives is ~$22,400.
+The average install cost in CT is $2.96/W, or ~$23,680 for an 8 kW system before incentives.
+The federal 25D ITC expired Dec 31, 2025.
+With RSIP revenue ($6,700+ over 6 years), the effective net payback cost is reduced to ~$17,000 in present-value terms.

 Calculate Your Connecticut Savings